Asymptotic expansion of beta matrix models in the multi-cut regime: Introduction

-Let us come back to the initial model \eqref{eqmes}, and take $\mathsf{A} = \bigcup_{h = 0}^{g} \mathsf{A}_h \subseteq \mathsf{B}$ a small enlargement of the support $\mathsf{S}$ as in the previous paragraph.
-It is well-known that the partition function $Z_{N,\beta}^{V;\mathsf{B}}$ can be replaced by $Z_{N,\beta}^{V;\mathsf{A}}$ up to exponentially small corrections when $N$ is large (see \cite{PSbook,BG11} for results in this direction, and we give a proof for completeness in \S~\ref{S31as} below).
-The latter can be decomposed as a sum over all possible ways of sharing the $\lambda$'s between the segments $\mathsf{A}_h$, namely: \beq Z_{N,\beta}^{V,\mathsf{A}} = \sum_{0 \leq N_1,\ldots N_g \leq N} \frac{N!}{\prod_{h = 0}^{g} N_h!}\,Z_{N,\bm{N}/N,\beta}^{V;\mathsf{A}}, \eeq where we have denoted $N_0 = N - \sum_{h = 1}^{g} N_h$ the number of $\lambda$'s put in the segment $\mathsf{A}_0$.
-So, we can use our results for the model with fixed filling fractions to analyze the asymptotic behavior of each term in the sum, and then find the asymptotic expansion of the sum taking into account the interference of all contributions.
+Let us come back to the initial model \eqref{eqmes}.
+We can always take $\mathsf{A} = \bigcup_{h = 0}^{g} \mathsf{A}_h \subseteq \mathsf{B}$ to be a small enlargement of the support $\mathsf{S}$ respecting the setup of \S~\ref{fixfil}.
+It is indeed well-known that the partition function $Z_{N,\beta}^{V;\mathsf{B}}$ can be replaced by $Z_{N,\beta}^{V;\mathsf{A}}$ up to exponentially small corrections when $N$ is large (see \cite{PSbook,BG11} for results in this direction, and we give a proof for completeness in \S~\ref{S31as} below).
+The latter can be decomposed as a sum over all possible ways of distributing the $\lambda$s between the segments $\mathsf{A}_h$, namely: \beq Z_{N,\beta}^{V;\mathsf{A}} = \sum_{\substack{ N_0,\ldots,N_{g} \geq 0 \\ \sum_{h=0}^g N_h= N}} \frac{N!}{\prod_{h = 0}^{g} N_h!}\,Z_{N,\beta;\bm{N}/N}^{V;\mathsf{A}}, \eeq where we have denoted $N_0 = N - \sum_{h = 1}^{g} N_h$ the number of $\lambda$s put in the segment $\mathsf{A}_0$.
+So, we can use our results for the model with fixed filling fractions to analyse the asymptotic behaviour of each term in the sum, and then find the asymptotic expansion of the sum taking into account the interference of all contributions.
+This is carried out in Section~\ref{S8111}.